|Author:||Christian Y. Schmidt|

 an oblivious friend

-The story: CYS is a German journalist and satirist who, after having lived in China for two years, decides to embark on a journey: he starts out in Shanghai and follows highway 318 all the way to Katmandu.
+The story: in 2007, German journalist and satirist Christian Y. Schmidt, after having lived in China for two years, decides to embark on a journey.
+He sets out in Shanghai and follows highway 318 all the way to Katmandu.
 He is not very fluent in Chinese but he likes China very much.
 The journey takes him three months.

 Christian Y. Schmidt lost in translation